How Portfolio Construction Affects Momentum Funds

 Results are gross of management fees and transaction costs.
 All returns are total returns and include the reinvestment of distributions (e.g., dividends).

 Both momentum portfolios outperformed the index over the past 44 years (also note the high correlation between the universe of stocks and the SP500).
 This once again documents the out-performance of momentum strategies.
-However, there is a clear out-performance of the 50 stock, 1-month holding period portfolio, relative to the 100 stock, 6-month holding period portfolio–before fees and transaction costs.
-Would transaction costs eat the 434 bps spread in returns?
+However, there is a clear out-performance of the 50 stock, 3-month holding period portfolio (equal-weighted), relative to the 150 stock, 6-month holding period portfolio (value-weighted)–before fees and transaction costs.
+Would the marginal transaction costs between the two portfolios (rebalancing 4 times instead of 2 times each year, and equal-weighting as opposed to value-weighting) eat the 386 bps spread in returns?

 Consider two momentum product offerings:

-- Low scalability, high expected performance strategy: 50 stock monthly rebalanced; 100bps management fee, 25bps rebalance fee
+- Low scalability, high expected performance strategy: 50 stock quarterly rebalanced; 100bps management fee, 25bps rebalance fee

 - 25bps + 2*25bps = 75bps in costs